Day camps for children of all experience levels, ages 7-18.

 My child loved camp!
 Can we sign up for a second session, or will it be too repetitive?

-Although the basic curriculum remains the same from session to session, a different teaching artist may have a different approach, and campers frequently benefit from multiple sessions in one summer.
-If your child is signing up for multiple sessions, let us know and we’ll put him or her into a different role or with a different teaching artist so that he or she will have a new experience in each session.
+Although the basic curriculum remains the same from session to session, different teaching artists have different approaches and a new ensemble of campers will certainly change the camp experience.
+Campers frequently benefit from multiple sessions in one summer.
+If your child is signing up for multiple sessions, let us know and we’ll put them into a different role or with a different teaching artist so that they will have a new experience in each session.
 Campers who enroll for a second session in the same season will receive a $50 rebate on their second enrollment!

 How can my child best prepare for camp?
 Do you recommend any books or videos?

-Although it’s fine for campers to walk in without having read the plays or seen any Shakespeare, it’s always an advantage to have a little prior experience with the language.
-Your local library likely has a collection of Shakespeare performances on video, as well as illustrated books of Shakespeare’s stories for all ages and reading levels.
+We do not require or expect any prior experience with Shakespeare!
+However, if your camper would like to have a bit of familiarity with the language before camp, your local library likely has a collection of Shakespeare performances on video, as well as illustrated books of Shakespeare’s stories for all ages and reading levels.

 My child has been attending camp for many years, and wants to take the next step.
 How can s/he become an intern?